LWV Baltimore County

 Find your polling location

 There have been changes in polling place assignments.
-Before the election check your voter notification card for your polling place, or check VOTE411.org.
-On the VOTE411.org homepage, enter your street address and zip code.
-You will then use the Maryland Poll Locator to identify your polling place and your congressional, legislative, and councilmanic district numbers.
+Before the election check your voter notification card for your polling place, or check the Maryland Poll Locator to identify your polling place and your congressional, legislative, and councilmanic district numbers.

-Vote in person or by mail-in ballot.
+Vote in person or by mail-in ballot

 To vote in person, go to your local polling location for early voting or on election day.